INTRODUCTION

 ‘Developing a Code of Behaviour: Guidelines for Schools’, National Educational Welfare Board, 2008.

-- Parents and staff were informed that an initial draft of the Code of Behaviour was available and they were invited to make submissions on the content of the code within a specified timeframe.
+- Parents, staff and students were informed that an initial draft of the Code of Behaviour was available and they were invited to make submissions on the content of the code within a specified timeframe.

 - The initial draft of the Code of Behaviour was reviewed and where appropriate amended in-line with the feedback received.